 For some people, it may even go down to zero.
 Keep in mind though, being on a paleo diet isn’t ideal for bulking or trying to get jacked.
 In general the rule is this: paleo for focus and overall well-being, high-carb to bulk up and get huge.

-If your number one priority is to get better skin, however, The Bulletproof Diet is absolutely mandatory.
+If your number one priority is to get better skin, however, doing intermittent fasting is absolutely mandatory.

 Being physically fit also plays a large role in reducing acne.
 Our bodies are meant to move and they’re meant to be put under some eustress (good stress).
 They don’t function too well when you sit at a desk all day (cough, like me) and write articles.